Hello to Magento blog readers!

 - History Cleanup Every – the history will be cleared each N minutes, N is the number to be entered

-- Failure History Lifetime – the log of unsuccessful cron jobs will be cleared each N minutes, N is the number to be entered here.
+- Failure History Lifetime – the log of unsuccessful tasks will be cleared each N minutes, N is the number to be entered here.
 This option is useful if you want to control the size of your cron logs too, but you may want to make this number bigger so you can access the unsuccessful logs for troubleshooting

-- Use Separate Process –use this setting when you have a lot of cron processes to ensure you won’t get the missed ones.
+- Use Separate Process –use this setting when you have a lot of processes to ensure you won’t get the missed ones.
 However, there may be further issues with the setting, and if you experience some, please consult with your system administrator

 How To Know That Cron Is Working For Your Magento 2 Store